 Today Sanford Health announced a groundbreaking $300 million initiative to transform rural care delivery, improving access to affordable, high-quality health care for generations to come.

-The $300 million initiative starts with two key efforts, including a significant expansion of graduate medical education and an investment in community health and wellness, while planning continues for a third major initiative focused on building a virtual hospital of the future.
+The $300 million initiative starts with two key efforts, including a significant expansion of graduate medical education and an investment in community health and wellness, while planning continues for a third major initiative focused on building a virtual care center of the future.

 “This initiative will allow us to bring transformative health care opportunities to the rural Midwest,” said Bill Gassen, president and CEO of Sanford Health.